 Our Calves, both male and female, are all welcomed and all treated entirely equally.

 Our nurse cows (who are our ladies who are particularly fond of motherhood!) help us raise our calves under our watchful eye alongside social groups of calves raised on organic milk, with boys and girls all kept together as equals.
-All animals are treated as individuals and we make decisions on that basis.
+All animals are treated as individuals and we make decisions on that basis with ALL newborn arrivals remaining with their own mothers.
 All our dairy calves are raised alongside one another as brothers and sisters on organic milk until they themselves start to favour the hay and nuts they will always have had available to them.
 Slowly they start to wean themselves onto a more adult diet at around 3-4 months, as their rumen develops and they mature, avoiding any stress or sudden changes.
 If they decide they want milk for longer, they have it, with some on milk up to 6 months.
 All animals here are generally very healthy (again I believe due to the low stress lifestyle!) but if they are ever poorly, they receive exactly the same care and access to any lifesaving treatment or homeopathy should they require it-regardless of cost.

 Ladies And Gentlemen, after being raised on organic milk entirely as equals to their sisters, our dairy boys go to live their lives on another local farm, in their social groups, avoiding markets.
 Their raised for organic or pasture fed beef at around 3 years old.
 Many of our female Hereford calves will go on to live as long as our own ladies as suckler cows-and I love to follow their lives even after they leave us, and know that they continue the organic milk based diet they are used to when they do.

 Our calves welfare is important to us and it is important to know that they will enjoy good lives, avoiding excessive travelling, often going straight to the organic farm where they will live for decades, having started their lives here with us caring for them daily.